inasafe/inasafe-doc/docs/source/user-docs/function_docs/converter.rst

 Converter
 =========

-The imported file can be used in InaSAFE as an input for impact functions that require and earthquake layer.
+The imported file can be used in InaSAFE as an input for impact functions that require an earthquake layer.

 .. figure:: /static/user-docs/converter.*
    :scale: 75 %